 Our complaints procedure will be followed where a pupil or parent raises a concern about poor practice towards a pupil that initially does not reach the threshold for child protection action.
 Poor practice examples include unfairly singling out a pupil, using sarcasm or humiliation as a form of control, bullying or belittling a pupil or discriminating against them in some way.
 Complaints are managed by senior staff e.g. the Headteacher and Governors.
-An explanation of the complaints procedure is included on the school's website
+An explanation of the complaints procedure is included in the complaints policy which can be accessed on the school's website.